 Multiple Choice

-Which format would make limitations most actionable for you?
+Which format would make model limitations most actionable for you?

 One-page summary with key facts